A ‘Bag of Worms’ – In More Detail

 In all honesty, I had hoped the bags would be somewhat larger so that I could offer ’small’ and ‘large’ options, but as it turns out the difference in size between these and the compost eco-bags isn’t enough (in my mind, anyway) to bother with this approach.
 If I get some larger bags sometime in the future, I may explore this option then.

 Ok – well, I think that basically covers it!
-If you have ANY questions, and/or would like to order one or more of these bags, please send me an email (use the form on that page or simply send an email to this address: bentley @ wormcomposting.ca – without spaces).
+If you have ANY questions, and/or would like to order one or more of these bags, please visit the Red Worm page then send me an email.

 8)